 However, natural products can help with pest control and disease control for your plants.
 You can achieve healthy plants and organic growing compliance with naturally derived fungicides.

 The truth is, pesticides are not inherently bad.
 Moreover, they are a necessary part of integrated pest management.
 They can be safe when applied correctly.
 It is also important to note that not all pesticides are made from synthetic chemicals.

 Organic and natural products are available on the market that help with disease control.
 Surely you want to protect your plants.
 In this article, we’ll focus on everything you need to know about natural fungicide for plants.

 What Are Fungicides?

-Herbicides on the other hand are used to control unwanted vegetation, like weeds, and insecticides combat damage from insects.
-Curious about insecticides?
-Check out our article on the best insecticide for your vegetable garden.
+Herbicides, on the other hand, are used to control unwanted vegetation like weeds.
+Insecticides combat damage from insects.
+Curious about pesticides to control unwanted insects?
+Check out our article on organic pest control for a healthy crop.

 What Are Common Plant Diseases Caused by Fungi?

 Below is a list of the most common fungal diseases that cause damage to plants.
-It’s always a good idea to get samples tested by a certified lab if you’re not sure of the diagnosis, before applying any fungicides for treatment.
+It’s always a good idea to get test samples (by a certified lab) if you’re not sure of the diagnosis.

 - Powdery Mildew: leaves have a white, powdery growth